FormidableLabs/freactal/README.md

 render(<Parent />, document.getElementById("root"));
 ```

 That's a _very_ basic React app.
-Let's see what it looks like to include add some very basic state to that application.
+Let's see what it looks like to add some very basic state to that application.

 ```javascript
 import React, { Component } from "react";